A link condition for simplicial complexes, and CUB spaces: Applications

 \mk

 Examples of Garside groups (with an infinite set of simple elements) include finite rank free groups (see~\cite{bessis_free}) and Euclidean Artin groups of type $\tilde{A}_n$, $\tilde{C}_n$ and $\tilde{G}_2$ (see~\cite{brady_mccammond_factoring}, \cite{mccammond_sulway} and \cite{mccammond_failure_lattice_property}).
-Note that the dual structure of Euclidean type Artin groups is not Garside; nevertheless, McCammond and Sulway have defined a way to "complete" these groups to obtain crystallographic braid groups (\cite{mccammond_sulway}), which are fundamental in the proof of the $K(\pi,1)$ conjecture for Euclidean type Artin groups by Paolini and Salvetti (\cite{paolini_salvetti}).
+Note that the dual structure of Euclidean-type Artin groups is not Garside; nevertheless, McCammond and Sulway have defined a way to "complete" these groups to obtain crystallographic braid groups (\cite{mccammond_sulway}), which are fundamental in the proof of the $K(\pi,1)$ conjecture for Euclidean-type Artin groups by Paolini and Salvetti (\cite{paolini_salvetti}).

 \mk

 Another closely related notion is that of weak Garside group.
 Rather than giving the definition, we prefer stating the following geometric characterization of Garside and weak Garside groups.